Hunter-Gatherers (Foragers)

 Hunter-Gatherer Childhoods

-In a number of ways, childhood in hunter-gatherer societies appears to be more relaxed and easy-going compared with most food-producers.
-And, hunter-gatherer children appear to receive more warmth and affection from parents (Rohner 1975, 97–105)
+Childhood in hunter-gatherer societies appears to be generally more relaxed and easy-going compared with most food-producers.
+Parents tend to be more permissive, give children more autonomy, and rarely use corporal punishment (Roman 2023).
+And, hunter-gatherer children appear to receive more warmth and affection from parents (Rohner 1975, 97–105; Roman 2023).

 Hadza children on average hunt and gather about half their food; these children pictured above are cooking their meal.
 Credit: Alyssa Crittenden, permission granted.

-Sharing with others is widely agreed to be an important hunter-gatherer value which parents begin to instill as early as infancy; later this teaching is taken up by older children.
+Sharing with others is widely agreed to be an important value amongst many hunter-gatherers, and parents often begin to instill this value as early as infancy; later this teaching is taken up by older children.
 In some groups, teaching to share begins as early as 6 weeks to 6 months (Lew-Levy et al. 2018).

 Are Hunter-Gatherers More Peaceful Than Food Producers?